Prenuptial agreements UK: England and Wales law explained — and how Scotland and Northern Ireland differ

 A prenup agreement is a written contract made before marriage or civil partnership that sets out how assets, debts and financial responsibilities will be divided if the relationship ends.
 It is commonly used to protect wealth, businesses and inheritance, while reducing uncertainty on divorce.
 Although not automatically binding and not overriding the court’s powers under the Matrimonial Causes Act 1973, it carries significant weight in court when determining a fair financial outcome.

-Are prenups legally binding in the UK?
+Are prenups legally binding in England and Wales?

 No, not automatically.

-In England and Wales, a prenup UK is not strictly binding but is treated as a persuasive agreement.
+In England and Wales, a prenup is not strictly binding but is treated as a persuasive agreement.
 Following Radmacher v Granatino, courts will generally uphold a prenup agreement where it has been entered into freely and produces a fair outcome at the time of divorce.

 However, judges retain full discretion and may depart from the terms where necessary, particularly to meet financial needs or protect children.